jonkislin/Type-on-Strap/_posts/2018-4-4-traverse_draft.md

 - Each user will be a "node" in our graph.
 What will be the edges between them?

 #### Which API to use?
 I had wanted to capture tweets from specific events that might elicit mixed responses from both liberals and conservatives.
 It would have been great, for example, to see tweets during the immediate time period when James Comey or Rex Tillerson were fired.
 Unfortunately, access to large quantities of historical tweets is pricey, and third party APIs that seek to bypass twitter's restrictions are sketchy at best.
-Due to the volume of tweets I wanted (around 1 million), I chose the streaming API and let it run until I got to 3.5 million tweets.
+Due to the volume of tweets I wanted (around 1 million), I chose the streaming API and let it run until I got to 3.5 million tweets - about two business weeks of runtime, including some random interruptions.

 <!-- (Did I need to focus on events?
 There are so many what ifs here!) -->

 #### Tweet Sample
-First, I toyed with the idea of using two queries - one that would capture people using politically meaningful hashtags (map ideology), and one that would capture tweeting about musical artists (political neutral) and see which artists would minimize the path distance between people on other sides of the ideological spectrum.
+First, I toyed with the idea of using two queries - one that would capture people using politically meaningful hashtags (map ideology), and one that would capture tweeting about musical artists and see which artists would minimize the path distance between people on other sides of the ideological spectrum.
 Honestly, that sounds like a good project - if you're interested in bringing people together, find the celebrities who have the power to do so.
 But this isn't the project I ended up doing.

 That proved a little too complicated for the time constraints, so I stuck with a simpler idea: let's get as many tweets as we can referencing @realDonaldTrump.
-For inclusion in our query, all it has to
+For inclusion in our query, the tweet would only have to include that 'mention.'

 Finally,